Ingredient: Aluminum Hydroxide

 Used in trace amounts, this ingredient adds depth to some of our colors.

 Though it may sound similar, aluminum hydroxide is a different compound than the aluminum chlorohydrate commonly used in antiperspirants.
-Aluminum hydroxide serves as a pigment, not an antiperspirant or coagulant.
+Aluminum hydroxide in makeup serves as a pigment, not an antiperspirant or coagulant.
 While the EWG Skin Deep Cosmetics Database ranks aluminum chlorohydrate at a 3 (moderate hazard), aluminum hydroxide is ranked at 1 (low hazard), the lowest score possible for toxicity risk.